Recent data shows an increase in the number of children and young adults diagnosed with autism in America over the last decade.

 However, other studies suggest environmental factors like pollution and older mothers as key contributors.

-Concerned about these findings, Dr. Luke Grosvenor, lead study author and postdoctoral research fellow at Kaiser Permanente Northern California Division of Research, emphasized improving transition services for autistic individuals and their families.
+Dr. Luke Grosvenor, lead study author and postdoctoral research fellow at Kaiser Permanente Northern California Division of Research, emphasized improving transition services for autistic individuals and their families.

 This loss, he argues, highlights the critical importance of ensuring such support remains available for adults with autism.

-Another fascinating aspect is the potential role environmental factors play in the surge.
+The researchers also explored the potential role environmental factors play in the surge.

 For example, an Australian study published earlier revealed that boys exposed to the endocrine-disrupting chemical Bisphenol A (BPA) in the womb were six times more likely to be diagnosed with autism before age 11 than those not exposed.

-Furthermore, a 2021 review found that ‘the odds of an autism diagnosis were 3.3 times higher in individuals born preterm than in the general population.’
+Furthermore, a 2021 review found that ‘the odds of an autism diagnosis were 3.3 times higher in individuals born preterm than in the general population.

 The increase in autism could, therefore, be due to the rise in preterm survival rates, which has gone up from 76 percent in 2008 to 2012 to 78.3 percent in 2013 to 2018.